combatwombat/rmdb/README.md

 ## Todo

 Get more data from other databases like [TMDB](https://www.themoviedb.org/).
-Country of origin and language would be very useful.
+Country of origin, language and box-office would be interesting.
 But this probably needs to be imported one-by-one via their API.

 ## Examples